 Why are the rules necessary?
 The Transportation Department says that fees for additional services are often difficult to determine when searching for airfares.
 As a result, many travelers can’t understand the true cost of travel before purchasing a ticket.

 Actually, that’s a nice way of putting it.
-Airlines have made billions by systematically redefining what’s included in the cost of an airline ticket.
+Airlines have made billions by systematically changing what’s included in the cost of an airline ticket.
 Quietly stripping the ability to check a bag, reserve a seat and even carry a bag on board from the base fare allows air carriers to claim that their tickets have never been more affordable while they still earn a tidy profit.
 Last year, for example, domestic airlines collected $3.3 billion in baggage fees.

-Forcing airlines and ticket agents to disclose these fees for a particular passenger on a specific flight at the time a fare is displayed would effectively end what many consumer advocates claim is an airline business model based on deception.
+Forcing airlines and ticket agents to disclose these fees for a particular passenger on a specific flight at the time they display a fare would effectively end what many consumer advocates claim is an airline business model based on deception.
 Air travelers would know exactly how much they’d pay for each service at the time they pull up a fare quote.
 An airline ticket would effectively become an airline ticket again, in the traditional and historic sense of the word.

 The DOT also has suggested several less controversial rules.
 Under one, airlines such as Allegiant Air and Spirit would be required to report information to the department about their on-time performance, oversales and mishandled baggage rates.
 Those carriers are currently exempt because of their size.
 Under another, large airlines would have to separately report those same statistics for their domestic code-share regional partners, or the smaller airlines with which they work.
 An A4A spokeswoman says that her organization supports these proposed rules.